ribeirompl/linux_mint_fresh_install/README.md

 + Super+F to open Firefox
 + Super+C to open Chrome
 + Super+D to show Desktop
++ Super+M to minimise the current application.
 + Ctrl+Shift+Esc to open System Monitor
++ F2 to rename files/folders.

 ## Future Plans
 + Updating the script for each major release of Linux Mint Cinnamon.